Justin Furr was named an assistant coach with Barry University men’s basketball in June 2013.

 From 2001-03, Furr worked as an assistant at his alma mater, Wingate University.
 In 2001-02, his team advanced to the NCAA Division II National Tournament, finishing 26-7.
 He coached Lorinza Harrington, who went on to play for the Denver Nuggets, New Orleans Hornets and Memphis Grizzlies.
 His two Wingate teams had a combined record of 44-18.

-Furr received his Bachelors of Science in Sports Management from Wingate University in 1999.
+Furr played in college at Wingate, where he received his Bachelor's of Science in Sports Management in 1999.